y2kbugger/weeklyreview_todotxt/README.md

 # Quickstart
-Ensure system has pipenv and pyenv

-    $ pyenv install 3.9.0b3
+Use poetry to install the dependencies:

-    $ pipenv install --dev
+    $ poetry install

-Then whenever you want to develop
+then activate and run the tests via vscode or the cli:

-    $ pipenv shell
+    $ poetry shell
-    $ pytest -f
+    $ pytest

 # WIP
-- convent to poetry
 - reread api and tests to understand the starting point i'm at
 # Backlog
 ## Todos